© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Glasbury Old Church is a scheduled monument protected by Cadw under reference BR350.
 View the official record →

-Glasbury Old Church is a medieval parish church situated in Breconshire, Wales, designated as a scheduled ancient monument.
+Glasbury Old Church is a medieval parish church situated in Breconshire, Wales, and represents an important example of the region's ecclesiastical architecture.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR350.

 Glasbury Old Church dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Glasbury Old Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR350.